n0mjs710/HBlink4/readme.md

 # HBlink4

 HBlink4 is the next evolution of the HBlink DMR Server implementation using the HomeBrew protocol, developed by Cort Buffington, N0MJS.
 This version represents a complete architectural redesign reflecting a fundamental shift in how DMR networks operate.
+This version does not implement transit call-routing between DMR networks -- this is depreciated due to the ability for operators to make these choices by using DMRGateway in the MMDVM suite.

 ## Architectural Philosophy: From Transit Router to Endpoint Server